Benchmarks

 Footnotes

-1. Trying to give PocketBase the best chance, the binary was built with the latest go compiler (v1.23.1 at the time of writing), CGO_ENABLED=1 (which according to PB’s own documentation will use a faster C-based SQLite driver) and GOAMD64=v4 (for less portable but more aggressive CPU optimizations).
-We found this setup to be roughly 20% faster than the static, pre-built binary release.
-2
+Trying to give PocketBase the best chance, we built v0.25.0 with the latest go compiler (v1.23.5 at the time of writing), the mattn/go-sqlite3 driver (which based on PB’s docs uses a faster C-based SQLite driver) and